 The involvement of proteins and PE into the development of nanocarriers was driven by the opportunity to manage their properties and stability via pH modifications.
-Consequently, we examined the sensitivity of complexes to variations in pH.
-The examination of complex stability in whole pH range was performed using dynamic and electrophoretic light scattering (DLS, ELS), see Fig. 10 and Fig. S15.
-The scattering intensity is low at pH above 8.4 and below 3.3 indicating absence of the complexes in this pH range, while at 3.3 < pH < 8.4 the scattering intensity increases 10 times due to the formation of particles with the size $D{\rm H}$ 86 $\pm$ 7 nm.
+Consequently, we examined the complexes' sensitivity to variations in pH.
+The examination of complex stability in whole pH range was performed using dynamic and electrophoretic light scattering (DLS, ELS), see Fig. 10 and S15.
+The scattering intensity is low at pH above 8.4 and below 3.3 indicating absence of the complexes in this pH range, while at 3.3 < pH < 8.4 the scattering intensity increases 10 times due to the formation of particles with the size $D_H$ 86 $\pm$ 7 nm.
 Fig. 10 shows that the complexation is reversible, and the particles with similar size and $\zeta$ are formed even after their disruption at pH above 8.4.